Battle of Saint-Mihiel: Aftermath

 One reason for the American forces' success at St. Mihiel was General Pershing's thoroughly detailed operations order.
 Pershing's operation included detailed plans for penetrating the Germans' trenches, using a combined arms approach to warfare.
 Another reason was the audacity of the small unit commanders on the battlefield.
 Unlike other officers who commanded their soldiers from the rear, Colonel George S. Patton and Brigadier General Douglas MacArthur and their subordinates would lead their men from the front lines.
 They believed that a commander's personal control of the situation would help ease the chaos of the battlefield.

 American Captain Harry Truman, who commanded Battery D of the 129th Field Artillery Regiment during the battle, later became President of the United States.

 In popular culture

 The Battle of Saint-Mihiel is depicted in the climax of the 1927 film Wings.

+The battle is the subject of the song “The Yankee Division March” by the German death metal band Kanonenfieber.

+The Battle of Saint-Mihiel is depicted as a playable map in the Roblox WW1 FPS Shooter "Entrenched".